Arkansas Envirothon Educational Resource Materials

 ATTN COACHES: You must bring a release form for each team member to the state contest to be eligible for competition!!

 |Registration Form (MSWord, or PDF)|

-The 2016 Arkansas Envirothon competition was once again held Thanksgiving week 2015 at UCA.
+The 2018 State Arkansas Envirothon competition was held on April 30, 2018 at the University of Arkansas Community College in Morrilton.
 We want to thank the kids, coaches, chaperones, volunteers, committee members and all other individuals that helped make it another successful event!

 |How it works.|

 Team sponsors and coaches train and test students in five natural resource areas: soils, aquatics, forestry, wildlife, and a current environmental issue such as wetlands management, groundwater, fire, or pesticides.